abilandz/PH8124/Lecture_6/Lecture_6.md

    }
    ```

-   In case the user has forgotten to provide the first argument, your function will terminate automatically with the error message:
+   In case a user has forgotten to provide the first argument, your function will terminate automatically with the error message:
    ```bash
    myFunction
    bash: 1: first argument is missing